vipinpandey789/sales-performance-analytics/README.md

 # Sales Performance Analytics Project

 This is my data analysis project on a retail superstore's sales data from 2021 to 2024.
-I did this project to practice and learn end to end data analysis using Python.
+I did this project to practice end to end data analysis using Python and Power BI.

 ---
 ## Dashboard Preview